Austronesian peoples: Rock art

 O'Connor et al. (2015) proposes that APT developed during the initial rapid southward Austronesian expansion, and not before, possibly as a response to the communication challenges brought about by the new maritime mode of living.
-Along with AES, these material symbols and associated rituals and technologies may been the manifestations of "powerful ideologies" spread by Austronesian settlers that were central to the "Neolithization" and rapid assimilation of the various non-Austronesian indigenous populations of ISEA and Melanesia.
+Along with AES, these material symbols and associated rituals and technologies may have been manifestations of "powerful ideologies" spread by Austronesian settlers that were central to the "Neolithization" and rapid assimilation of the various non-Austronesian indigenous populations of ISEA and Melanesia.

-The easternmost islands of Island Melanesia (Vanuatu, Fiji, and New Caledonia) are considered part of Remote Oceania as they are beyond the interisland visibility threshold.
+The easternmost islands of Island Melanesia (Vanuatu, Fiji, and New Caledonia) are considered part of Remote Oceania, as they are beyond the inter-island visibility threshold.
 These island groups begin to show divergence from the APT and AES traditions of Near Oceania.
-While their art traditions show a clear continuation of the APT and AES traditions, they also feature innovations unique to each island group, like the increasing use of black charcoal, rectilinear motifs, and being found more inside sacred caves rather than in open cliffsides.
+While their art traditions show a clear continuation of the APT and AES traditions, they also feature innovations unique to each island group, like the increasing use of black charcoal, rectilinear motifs, and being more commonly found inside sacred caves rather than on open cliffsides.

-In Micronesia, the rock art traditions can be divided into three general regions: western, central, and eastern Micronesia.
-The divisions reflect the various major migration waves from the Philippines into the Mariana Islands and Palau at 3,500 BP; a Lapita culture back-migration from Island Melanesia into central and eastern Micronesia at around 2,200 BP; and finally a back-migration from western Polynesia into eastern Micronesia at around 1,000 BP.
+In Micronesia, the rock art traditions can be divided into three general regions: western, central, and eastern.
+The divisions reflect the various major migration waves from the Philippines into the Mariana Islands and Palau in 3,500 BP; a Lapita culture back-migration from Island Melanesia into central and eastern Micronesia around 2,200 BP; and finally, a back-migration from western Polynesia into eastern Micronesia around 1,000 BP.

-In western Micronesia (Palau, Yap, Guam, and the Northern Mariana Islands), rock art primarily consist of paintings on high cave ceilings and sea-facing cliffs.
-They are very similar to APT in terms of their motifs as well as their relatively inaccessible locations.
+In western Micronesia (Palau, Yap, Guam, and the Northern Mariana Islands), rock art primarily consists of paintings on high cave ceilings and sea-facing cliffs.
+It is very similar to APT in terms of its motifs as well as its placement in relatively inaccessible locations.
 Common motifs include hand stencils, faces, turtles and fish, concentric circles, and characteristic four-pointed stars.
-Petroglyphs are rare, but mainly consist of human forms with triangular bodies without heads or arms.
+Petroglyphs are rare and mainly consist of human forms with triangular bodies without heads or arms.
 This is believed to be connected to the funerary rite of removing the heads from the bodies of deceased relatives.
 A notable megalithic tradition in western Micronesia are the haligi stone pillars of the Chamorro people.
-These are capped stone pillars which are believed to have served as supports for raised buildings.
-They are associated with the Latte period (900 to 1700 CE), when a new wave of migrants from Southeast Asia reintroduced rice cultivation into the islands.
-Another megalithic tradition is also that of the rai stones, massive doughnut-shaped discs of rock which were used as currency in Yap.
+These are capped stone pillars that are believed to have served as supports for raised buildings.
+They are associated with the Latte period (900 to 1700 CE), when a new wave of migrants from Southeast Asia reintroduced rice cultivation to the islands.
+Another megalithic tradition is that of the rai stones, massive doughnut-shaped discs of rock that were used as currency on Yap.